oschl-git/erecepty/docs/DOCUMENTATION.md

 This project took me a few days and several hours to complete and I'm not quite sure I'm all too happy about that.
 Have I learnt anything?
 Not much, I think.
 I've applied knowledge I've previously obtained, most of it not at school mind you, and used up a lot of my time to do this instead of doing other, more productive tasks, like studying for maturita, working, or studying for university entrance exams.

 As always, however, I tried to find things to learn.
 In particular, the following aspects of this project were new to me:
 - MySQL.
 I've never worked with it before.
-Unsurprisingly, it works almost exactly as any other database.
+Unsurprisingly, it works almost exactly as any other RDBMS.
 - Getting JSON file contents with NodeJS and the Multer library.
 This was the most painful part of this project: I got stuck on this for like an hour because I'm stupid and can't read documentation properly, apparently.

 ...and that's about it.